The Complete Guide to Ballalarayana Durga Trek

 On the other hand, in monsoons the water gushes with such force it looks as if it is milk that is flowing.

-It is an unforgettable experience to peek from the snout of the water and watch the water fall to the depths almost a 1,000 feet below you.
+It is an unforgettable experience to peek from the snout of the water and watch the waterfall to the depths more than 1,000 feet below you.

 | Caution: While it is extremely fun to watch the waterfall, always exercise caution and keep your body weight to the back.
 We recommend taking a friend along for this trek and he/she can act as a harness by holding your hands and staying back while you take a peek, and vice versa.
 If you are alone, lie down on your stomach and peek with only your head exposed from the snout.

 Do not forget to take in the view from the snout of the waterfall.
 On a clear day, you may see the coastline of Mangalore on your right, whereas the forests of Dakshina Kannada district are always in front of you.